mozilla/geckodriver/README.md

 Custom release builds
 ---------------------

-If a binary is not available for your platform, it's possibe to create a custom build using the [Rust] toolchain.
+If a binary is not available for your platform, it's possible to create a custom build using the [Rust] toolchain.
 To do this, checkout the release tag for the version of interest and run `cargo build`.
-Alternatively the latest version may be built and installed from `crates.io` using `cargo install geckodriver`.
+Alternatively, the latest version may be built and installed from `crates.io` using `cargo install geckodriver .

 [Rust]: https://rustup.rs/